cpuprogramme/cpu-15/README.md

 # cpu-15
-Dotclear theme for radio show C.P.U.
+Dotclear theme for radio show C.P.U. , from Berlin theme by Dotclear's team

+# Dependances

+- Dotclear
+- Plugins for dotclear :
+   - Series
+   - plugin-dc-ondemiroir-audio-tag

 # How to :